rikenshah/WolfTutor/README.md

 ### Use Cases

-The three major use cases of our application are,
+The four major use cases of our application are,
 #### 1. Find a tutor

 <Details>